-Easy One Piece Crochet Cardigan (Free Pattern) – The Amimono Kimono
+Easy One Piece Crochet Cardigan (Free Pattern) – Amimono

 If you’ve been searching for a free two-rectangle crochet cardigan pattern, a crochet cardigan in one piece, or just an easy crochet cardigan pattern to show off your stitches—welcome home, friend. 🧶